calbertts/nodespring/http_methods.md

     return "Hi " + name
   }

-  // the same for PUT, DELETE and so on
+  // the same for @Put, @Delete and so on
 }```

 Also if you want to return a JSON or any other kind of contentType, you can do: